nkhmelni/Excalibur_v.2.0/README.md

 - [zxsrxt](https://github.com/zxsrxt-kebab-case)
 - [ra1n](https://github.com/loxchmorez)
 - [Nikita](https://github.com/nkhmelni)
-<sub>Some doors close, some remain open… iOS moves, time moves, and so do I.</sub>

 > _"Some doors close, some remain open… iOS moves, time moves, and so do I."_ — **andrd3v**